 For contributors, knowing that reports will be reviewed in front of leadership monthly, checking for data as well as compliance to the new process, is very motivating for most users.
 Not wanting to be the person called out for fear of social and professional discomfort creates action and involvement.

-Ultimately, getting your people on board and treating the process with consistency will create not only participation, but will also help your team feel committed to see the new process be successful.
+Ultimately, getting your people on board and treating the process with consistency will create not only participation but will also help your team feel committed to seeing the new process be successful.